crispab/theband/Exercises.md

 Some suggested exercises.
 The purpose is to learn mocking.
 If you come with your own, pursue them!

-## Preparation
-If you have a database running as instructed in the readme, it should be possible to get the micro service started.
-The main class is `ThebandApplication`.
-Test http://localhost:5705/albums to see it return an empty list.

 ## The exercises
 1. Controller - Service interaction